-Once technology allows, the sharing of missing person reports will be automated, giving sufficient information following a child being found and a Police Prevention Interview being recorded on the Niche record.
-The Police will also send the Missing Persons Report to the child's school or education setting within 1 working day.
-Education providers should use this information to obtain or give appropriate support to the child, and promoting the engagement with education provision as a protective factor.
+The Police will send the Missing Person's Report to the child's education setting and health within one working day.
+Education and health providers should use this information to obtain or give appropriate support to the child and promoting the engagement with education and health provision as a protective factor.

-It is important that the Police receive an outcome and detail of the independent Return Home Interview (RHI) from the Local Authority (including if the child declined) so they can jointly factor this into any future response and risk management.
-Barnardo's Safe Choices and Bristol City Council Children and Families Services practitioners should download completed RHI it to the form and send the LSUDMBristol@avonandsomerset.pnn.police.uk mailbox, for onward sharing with the Missing Persons Coordinator and Lighthouse Safeguarding Unit Decision Makers as required.
-Updates from RHIs will be added to the Safeguarding Management Occurrence for the child, and/or the Missing Persons Report for the relevant missing episode.
+It is important that the Police receive an outcome and detail of the independent Missing Return Conversation (MRC) from Barnardos (including if the child declined) so they can jointly factor this into any future response and risk management.
+Barnardo's BACE should download the form and send it to the MissingPersons@avonandsomerset.police.uk mailbox, for onward sharing with the Missing Persons Coordinator and Lighthouse Safeguarding Unit Decision Makers as required.
+Updates from MRCs will be added to the Safeguarding Management Occurrence for the child, and/or the Missing Person's Report for the relevant missing episode.

-If the child discloses information to their parent/carers on return, or as part of Police Prevention Interview or Return Home Interview which suggests that they have been a victim of serious crime (e.g. child sexual exploitation or trafficking) then an urgent Child Protection Strategy Meeting should be held and police should take steps to secure any evidence.
+If the child discloses information to their parent/carers on return, or as part of Police Prevention Interview or MRC which suggests that they have been a victim of serious crime (e.g., child exploitation or trafficking) then an urgent Child Protection Strategy Meeting should be held, and police should take steps to secure any evidence.

-8.3 Missing return conversations (Return Home Interviews)
+8.3 Missing Return Conversations (formerly Return Home Interview)